calebfergie/keylogger-parsing/README.md

  This tool is written with [node.js](https://nodejs.org/en/) with the code to process `keystroke.log` is stored in the [log-parser.js](public/data/log-parser.js) in the repository.

- The [bigrams.json](public/data/bigrams.json) and bigrams.json](public/data/bigrams.json) files don't include all bi-grams and tri-grams.
+ The [bigrams.json](public/data/bigrams.json) and [trigrams.json](public/data/trigrams.json) files **don't include all** bi-grams and tri-grams.
 They are limited to results that appear with a certain frequency (or more).
 You can change this frequency by changing the value of `freqFilter` in the file [log-parser.js](public/data/log-parser.js) file, set to 250 in the example below:

  `var freqFilter = 250; //minimum number of occurrences to be included in the output`

  The `app.js` file runs the `log-parser.js` file and then serves the D3 visualization through an express server.

- The code for the D3 tool is adapted from [Evan Galloway's D3 Sankey Diagram](https://bl.ocks.org/gallowayevan/88d7c27ac2d1cfb78541d96b7477b43c), stored in the file [galloway-sankey.json](public/databigrams.json)
+ The code for the D3 tool is adapted from [Evan Galloway's D3 Sankey Diagram](https://bl.ocks.org/gallowayevan/88d7c27ac2d1cfb78541d96b7477b43c), stored in the file [galloway-sankey.js](public/javascripts/galloway-sankey.js).

 ## **Context**

-This tool was made in order to perform analysis on my own keystroke data.
-Use at your own risk!
+This tool was made in order to perform analysis on my own keystroke data. *Use at your own risk!* ⚠️

 It was done in an effort to understand my conscious and subconscious decisions - as part of [NYU ITPs Rest of You](https://itp.nyu.edu/classes/roy19/) class.